While we can’t prepare for everything and prevent bad times, we can turn them into better bad times with a bit of work and mindset shift.

 I’m suggesting practices that can make the bad things less bad, or at least make them seem less bad.
 Better bad times.

-I’m also suggesting that with some work and a little resolve, you can prevent some bad things and generate more good things.
+I’m also suggesting that with some work and a little resolve, you can prevent some bad things and generate more good things or at least make them better bad things.

 (TRANSPARENCY ALERT: That link to Love and Logic Magic for Early Childhood: Practical Parenting From Birth to Six Years on Amazon are totally Affiliate links!
-Yes, I will earn affiliate commission if you purchase from Amazon from those links and for any purchase you make using links to Amazon from my site. )
+Yes, I will earn a small commission if you purchase from Amazon from those links and any purchase you make using links to Amazon from my site. )